Massachusetts Tint Exemption

 Back Side Windows

-Sedans must maintain the minimum VLT.
+Sedans must maintain 35% VLT.
 Multi-purpose vehicles (SUVs, vans, trucks) can have any darkness on rear side windows.
+This is why many Massachusetts drivers prefer SUVs for tinted vehicles.

 Rear Window

 Same rules as back side windows.
-If you have any tint on the rear window, dual side mirrors are required.
+If your rear window is tinted, dual side mirrors are required.
+SUVs and trucks have no rear VLT restriction.

 What Do Different VLT Levels Look Like?